 Born in Scotland and resident in Sydney, I’ve spent the last two decades hunting for music that defies convention and definition, turning out a slew of record labels, radio programs, zines, gigs, podcasts, blogs and more.
 My work has been covered in articles by The Guardian, Time Out and The Brag, who called me “one of Australia’s most important champions of innovative music”.

-I’ve worked as a broadcaster for the last fifteen years, presenting programs on Double J (ABC), Sydney’s FBi Radio and FBi Click, and UK station Resonance FM.
-My current show Fat Planet is broadcast nationally every Wednesday at 8pm on Double J.
+I’ve worked as a broadcaster for the last fifteen years, presenting podcasts and programs on Double J (ABC), Sydney’s FBi Radio and FBi Click, and UK station Resonance FM.

 My curatorial projects range from the internationally renowned New Weird Australia initiative and my record label Provenance, to guest curator roles at a number of events and festivals.

-– weekly music program of alternative global music, broadcasts nationally every Wednesday at 8pm on Double J
+– weekly music program of alternative global music in 2017 & 2018; continues as a segment on Double J Arvos in 2019

 - Out From Under (2016, Resonance FM)